 - Syslog facility: select

-- Syslog format: the default value of this field doesn't contain
+- Syslog format: the default value is ok, but it doesn't contain the

 Screenshot of a filled in form as example: